matteeyao/apprenticeship/docs/modules/higher-level-testing.md

-# Levels of Testing
+# Higher-Level Testing

-2. **Integration Testing**: checks the data flow from one module to other modules.
+**Integration Testing**: checks the data flow from one module to other modules.

-3. **System Testing**: evaluates both functional and non-functional needs for the testing.
+**System Testing**: evaluates both functional and non-functional needs for the testing.

-4. **Acceptance Testing**: checks the requirements of a specification or contract are met as per its delivery.
+**Acceptance Testing**: checks the requirements of a specification or contract are met as per its delivery.

 ## Unit Testing